North Carolina

 Forestland consisting of at least one tract having a minimum of 20 acres in actual production and that is not included in a farm unit is designated a special class of property eligible for taxation based upon its present-use value if it meets certain ownership requirements.

 Forestland - Land that is a part of a forest unit that is actively engaged in the commercial growing of trees under a sound management program.
 Forestland includes wasteland that is a part of the forest unit, but the wasteland included in the unit shall be appraised under the use-value schedules as wasteland.
 A forest unit may consist of more than one tract of forestland, but at least one of the tracts must meet the ownership requirements below, and each tract must be under a sound management program.
-Woodland that is a part of a farm unit is considered to be agricultural land; however, such lands are to be appraised under the use-value schedules as woodland (Sec.
+Woodland that is a part of a farm unit is agricultural land; however, such lands are to be appraised under the use-value schedules as woodland (Sec.
 105-277.3, G.S.; Sec.
 105-277.4, G.S.)

-Present-use value - means the value of land it its current use as forestland, based solely on its ability to produce income, using a rate of 9% to capitalize the expected net income of the property and assuming an average level of management.
+Present-use value - means the value of land in its current use as forestland, based solely on its ability to produce income, using a rate of 9% to capitalize the expected net income of the property and assuming an average level of management.

 Ownership Requirements: To qualify for forestland classification, property owned by natural persons must: